-Today the system is fully operational and there are over 75 000 volunteers ready and willing to aid a fellow citizen suffering a cardiac arrest.
+Today the system is fully operational in 10 of the Swedish regions and over 85 000 volunteer citizen responders are ready and willing to aid a fellow citizen suffering a cardiac arrest.

 Ongoing research in collaboration with Karolinska Institutet has the aim to evaluate survival benefits if volunteers are alerted to AEDs using the Heartrunner system.
-Since 2016, during the pilot phase, more than 1 500 alerts on suspected cardiac arrest has been issued in Stockholm and the overall AED use has increased with volunteers responding to alerts.
+Since 2016, during the pilot phase in Stockholm the overall AED use in the region has increased with volunteers responding to alerts.

-The standalone cloud based MissionServer that handles the geography of suspected cardiac arrests and processes the volunteer locations can be integrated to virtually any dispatch software.
+The stand-alone cloud based MissionServer that handles the geography of suspected cardiac arrests and processes the logic for candidate selection can be integrated to virtually any dispatch/PSAP software.

-Our native app supports multiple languages and can be customised to the preferred look and feel of a customer to integrate well with current or coming projects.
+Our native app supports multiple languages and can be customized to the preferred look and feel of a customer to integrate well with current or coming projects in your country or region.
 The app reads web content from any source and can support regional projects or campaigns as well as support volunteers with CPR reminders.

 Do your region or country have an AED registry?
 Great!
 The Heartrunner system can manage and display data from AED registries and the with the system currently in use in Sweden and Denmark, it has a proven track record to identify and alert volunteers for lifesaving attempts, and guide them to nearby AEDs or directly to the victim, before the ambulance arrives.